philipstubbs13/liri-node-ap/README.md

 ## <a name="examples"></a> Examples

 ### <a name ="tweets"></a> Display last 20 tweets
 <p>By default, the application displays tweets from my Twitter account (iamPhilStubbs).
-If you want LIRI to show tweets from your own Twitter account, replace iamPhilStubbs with your screen name in the liri.js file, as shown in the following example:
+If you want LIRI to show tweets from your own Twitter account, replace iamPhilStubbs with your screen name in the liri.js file, as shown in the following example:</p>
 <pre>
   //Parameters.
 Show the tweets from my timeline.
 Limit to the last 20 tweets. var params = {screen_name: 'iamPhilStubbs', limit: 20};